pstolarz/CoopThreads/README.md

    doesn't interfere with working thread stacks.

 2. Fig. 2.
 Thread 2 terminates.
-Since its stack is not located as the last on the stacks chain, the already terminated thread 2 stack constitutes a *stack-hole*.
-That is it still occupies the main stack space event its thread is already terminated.
+Since its stack is not located as the last on the stacks chain, the already terminated thread 2 stack starts a *stack-hole*.
+   That is it still occupies the main stack space even its thread is already terminated.

 3. Fig. 3.
 Thread 3 terminates.
 Since there is no working thread stacks between the thread 3 stack and the thread 1 stack (now the last stack on the chain)